ros-realtime/rtwg_documentation/source/Guides/Real-Time-Operating-System-Setup/Real-Time-Linux/build_rt_kernel_using_docker.md

 ## Introduction

 This document explains how to build a real-time kernel using a docker container provided by the ROS Real-Time Working Group.
 The docker container comes with cross-compilation tools installed, and a ready-to-build RT kernel.
-This should be the prefered option for those users who simply want to use to cross-compile a new kernel.
+This should be the preferred option for those users who simply want to use to cross-compile a new kernel.

 ## Supported configuration